neos/doctools/TheDefinitiveGuide/PartIII/ObjectManagement.rst

 .. note::

 	It is usually not necessary to configure injection of objects explicitly.
-It is much more convent to just declare the type of the constructor arguments (like ``MyCompany\MyPackage\BarInterface`` in the above example) and let the autowiring feature configure and resolve the dependencies for you.
+It is much more convenient to just declare the type of the constructor arguments (like ``MyCompany\MyPackage\BarInterface`` in the above example) and let the autowiring feature configure and resolve the dependencies for you.